jonciukelis/krct/readme.md

 ## To get to production

-- Unit and Integration tests are missing.
-- Async the runner
+- Need to Async the runner.
-- CI/CD is missing
 - Logging.
 There's a lot of soft failures happening unreported.
+- Some CI/CD is missing.
+- Some Unit and Integration tests are missing.